dilinjer/rearrange/README.md

 Rearrange

-A module to rearrange names.
+This module is used to rearranging names.